 - Ann Butler’s Crafter’s Ink by Clearsnap – Canyon; Limelight; Evergreen; Deep Woods

-- Wooden Pallet Pumpkins – one short and one tall (found at Joann)
+- Wooden Pallet Pumpkins – one short and one tall (I found these at Joann, but this is a good substitute)

 - Americana Acrylic by DecoArt – Dark Chocolate; Burnt Orange; Canyon Orange